-These storms also impacted the factory-built housing segment during the quarter.
+These storms also impacted the factory-built housing segment during the second quarter of fiscal year 2018.
 The flooding from Hurricane Harvey caused substantial new home inventory damage at certain Company-owned retail centers.
-In addition, both storms caused a limited number of lost production days at manufacturing facilities in the affected areas, resulting in lower sales volume for the quarter.
-Additionally, as consumer home-site damage and economic disruption in Texas and Florida delayed several home sales in process that would have otherwise been recorded during the quarter.
+In addition, both storms caused a limited number of lost production days at manufacturing facilities in the affected areas, resulting in lower sales volume in the quarter.
+Additionally, as consumer home-site damage and economic disruption in Texas and Florida delayed several home sales in process that would have otherwise been recorded during that quarter.

 It has been widely reported that the overall economic toll in the affected market areas is substantial.
-We expect that consumer demand for replacement of homes lost as a result of these events will continue for several quarters.
-This may include future disaster-relief manufactured home orders from federal and state agencies.
-The Company will initially participate by producing a number of disaster-relief homes already ordered by FEMA.
-These homes will be built in factories located in unaffected regions of the country primarily during the winter months to lessen disruptions to existing demand from our core customer base.
+There has been somewhat increased consumer demand for replacement of homes lost as a result of these events, which we expect to continue for several quarters.
+This may include demand for additional disaster-relief manufactured home orders from federal and state agencies.
+The Company has been initially participating by producing a limited number of disaster-relief homes already ordered by FEMA.
+These homes are being built in factories located in unaffected regions of the country, primarily during the winter months to lessen disruptions to existing order demand from our core customer base.

-Consumer financing for the retail purchase of manufactured homes needs to become generally more available before marked emergence from continued low home shipment levels can occur.
+While there has been modest growth in our industry, consumer financing for retail purchases of manufactured homes needs to become more available before marked emergence from historically lower home shipment levels can occur.
 Restrictive underwriting guidelines, irregular appraisal processes, higher interest rates compared to site-built homes, regulatory burdens, a limited number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans are significant constraints to industry growth.
 We are working directly with other industry participants to develop manufactured home consumer financing loan portfolios to attract industry financiers interested in furthering or expanding lending opportunities in the industry.
-We continue to invest in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities.
-CountryPlace has invested in and developed chattel lending programs to grow sales of homes through traditional distribution point as well.
-We believe that growing our participation in chattel lending may provide additional sales growth opportunities for our factory-built housing operation.
+Additionally, we continue to invest in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities.
+Our mortgage subsidiary has invested in and developed home-only lending programs to grow sales of homes through traditional distribution points as well.
+We believe that growing our participation in home-only lending may provide additional sales growth opportunities for our factory-built housing operations.

 We are also working through industry trade associations to encourage favorable legislative and GSE action to address the mortgage financing needs of potential buyers of affordable homes.
 Federal law requires the GSEs to issue a regulation to implement the "Duty to Serve" requirements specified in the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the Housing and Economic Recovery Act of 2008.
-On May 8, 2017, FNMA and FHLMC released their Underserved Markets Plan that describes, with specificity, the actions they will take over a three-year period to fulfill the "Duty to Serve" obligation.
+On December 18, 2017, FNMA and FHLMC released their final Underserved Markets Plan that describes, with specificity, the actions they will take over a three-year period to fulfill the "Duty to Serve" obligation.
 The focus of each of the three-year plans is to establish steps to ensure chattel loans can be purchased in bulk prior to proceeding with a chattel loan pilot.
 Expansion of the secondary market for chattel lending through the GSEs could provide further demand for housing, as lending options would likely become more available to home buyers.
 Although some limited progress has been made in the area, meaningful positive impact in the form of increased home orders has yet to be realized.
 See "Regulatory Developments" below.